-Variable Definition Survey Question Climate-risk ranking This variable is the absolute ranking of the importance of climate risks.
+Variable Definition Survey question Climate risk ranking This variable is the absolute ranking of the importance of climate risks.
 The variable ranges from one (if climate risks are considered the most important risk) to six (if they are considered the least important risk).
-Question A1 Climate risk top 2 This variable takes the value one if climate risk is ranked as the most or second most important risk, and zero otherwise.
+Question A1 Climate risk top 2 This variable equals one if climate risk is ranked as the most or second-most important risk and zero otherwise.
 Question A1 Climate risk relative to financial risk This variable is calculated as the difference between the ranking of the importance of climate risk and the ranking of the importance of financial risk.
 Question A1 Regulatory climate risk This variable measures the financial materiality of regulatory climate risk.
 The variable can range between one (very important) and five (not at all important).
 Question A2 Physical climate risk This variable measures the financial materiality of physical climate risk.
 The variable can range between one (very important) and five (not at all important).
 Question A2 Technological climate risk This variable measures the financial materiality of technological climate risk.
 The variable can range between one (very important) and five (not at all important).
-Question A2 Climate-risk materiality This variable averages the responses to three questions about the financial materiality of regulatory, physical, and technological climate risk.
+Question A2 Climate risk materiality This variable averages the responses to three questions about the financial materiality of regulatory, physical, and technological climate risk.
 Each of these three variables can range between one (very important) and five (not at all important).
-Question A2 Climate-risk management This variable counts the number of approaches used in the past five years to incorporate climate risks into the investment process.
-Question B1 Active approaches This variable counts the number of active approaches used (shareholder proposals, negative/exclusionary screening, reducing carbon footprint, divestment, reducing stranded asset risk, hedging).
-Question B1 Passive approaches This variable counts the number of passive approaches used (analyzing carbon footprint, general portfolio diversification, ESG integration, valuation models, analyzing stranded asset risk).
-Question B1 Screening This variable takes the value one if an institutional investor used negative/exclusionary screening to manage climate risks, and zero otherwise.
-Question B1 Divestment This variable takes the value one if an institutional investor divested to manage climate risks, and zero otherwise.
-Question B1 Shareholder proposals This variable takes the value one if an institutional investor made submitted shareholder proposals to manage climate risks, and zero otherwise.
-Question B1 Climate-risk horizon This variable averages the responses to three questions about when the risk related to climate change will materialize financially.
+Question A2 Climate risk management This variable counts the number of approaches used in the past 5 years to incorporate climate risks into the investment process.
+Question B1 Active approaches This variable counts the number of active approaches used (shareholder proposals, negative/exclusionary screening, reducing carbon footprint, divestment, reducing stranded asset risk, and/or hedging).
+Question B1 Passive approaches This variable counts the number of passive approaches used (analyzing carbon footprint, general portfolio diversification, ESG integration, valuation models, and/or analyzing stranded asset risk).
+Question B1 Screening This variable equals one if an institutional investor used negative/exclusionary screening to manage climate risks and zero otherwise.
+Question B1 Divestment This variable equals one if an institutional investor divested to manage climate risks and zero otherwise.
+Question B1 Shareholder proposals This variable equals one if an institutional investor made submitted shareholder proposals to manage climate risks and zero otherwise.
+Question B1 Climate risk horizon This variable averages the responses to three questions about when the risk related to climate change will materialize financially.
 Smaller numbers indicate that the risks will materialize sooner.
-Question A3 Climate-risk engagement This variable counts the number of different direct engagement channels that an investor has taken in the past five years.
-Question B2 Holding discussions This variable takes the value one if an institutional investor held discussions with management regarding climate risks, and zero otherwise.
-Question B2 Proposing actions This variable takes the value one if an institutional investor proposed specific actions to management on climate-risk issues, and zero otherwise.
-Question B2 Voting against management This variable takes the value one if an institutional investor voted against management on climate-risk issues, and zero otherwise.
-Question B2 Legal actions This variable takes the value one if an institutional investor took legal actions against management on climate-risk issues, and zero otherwise.
-Question B2 Climate-risk underpricing This variable averages positive mispricing scores (negative scores are set to zero).
+Question A3 Climate risk engagement This variable counts the number of different direct engagement channels that an investor has taken in the past 5 years.
+Question B2 Holding discussions This variable equals one if an institutional investor held discussions with management regarding climate risks and zero otherwise.
+Question B2 Proposing actions This variable equals one if an institutional investor proposed specific actions to management on climate risk issues and zero otherwise.
+Question B2 Voting against management This variable equals one if an institutional investor voted against management on climate risk issues, and zero otherwise.
+Question B2 Legal actions This variable equals one if an institutional investor took legal actions against management on climate risk issues and zero otherwise.
+Question B2 Climate risk underpricing This variable averages positive mispricing scores (negative scores are set to zero).
 The variable ranges between plus two (strong average overvaluation) and zero (no average overvaluation).
-Question C1 Climate-risk mispricing This variable averages the absolute values of all mispricing scores.
+Question C1 Climate risk mispricing This variable averages the absolute values of all mispricing scores.
 Question C1